 In KS1 and KS2, children are taught Spanish by their class teacher.

-In KS1, Spanish lessons will take the form on songs and games to prepare children for the statutory Spanish lessons in KS2.
+In KS1, children will sing songs and play games to prepare children for the statutory Spanish lessons in KS2.

-In KS2, this will include lessons where they will learn to speak, understand and write basic Spanish.
+In KS2, children will take part in lessons where they will learn to speak, understand and write basic Spanish.
 They will learn vocabulary relating to themselves and their lives and will hold conversations reflecting everyday situations.
 They will also find out about the customs, traditions and everyday life in Spanish speaking countries.